operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

 You can determine the specifics of these permissions by referencing the bundle of the ClusterExtension you want to install.
 The service account must have the following permissions:

 * Create, list, watch verbs for all resources that are a part of the install (cannot be scoped to specific resource names).
-These are created using ClusterRole + ClusterRoleBinding
   - Permissions to create and manage CustomResourceDefinitions
   - Permissions to create any other manifest objects
-  - Rules to manage any other cluster-scoped resources.
-This includes all the rules defined in the CSV under `.spec.install.clusterPermissions` and `.spec.install.permissions`
+  - Rules to manage any other cluster-scoped resources
+  - All the rules defined in the CSV under `.spec.install.clusterPermissions` and `.spec.install.permissions`
   - Permissions for namespace-scoped resources.
-These are specified with ClusterRole + ClusterRoleBinding, ClusterRole + RoleBinding, or Role + RoleBinding
+  - These are specified with ClusterRole + ClusterRoleBinding, ClusterRole + RoleBinding, or Role + RoleBinding.

-* Get, update, patch, delete verbs for all resources that are a part of the install (can be scoped to specific resource names).
-These are created using ClusterRole + ClusterRoleBinding
+* Get, update, patch, delete verbs for all resources that are a part of the install (can be scoped to specific resource names)
-  - Permissions for cluster-scoped resources.
+  - Permissions for cluster-scoped resources
-  - Permissions for namespace-scoped resources.
+  - Permissions for namespace-scoped resources
+  - These are created using ClusterRole + ClusterRoleBinding, ClusterRole + RoleBinding, or Role + RoleBinding

 * Permissions to create any ClusterRole, ClusterRoleBinding, Role, RoleBinding resources required by the extension.
   - All the same rules defined in the ClusterRole and Role resources
   - Escalate and bind verbs for ClusterRole, ClusterRoleBinding, Role, RoleBinding resources
+  - Permissions to create the necessary roles and rolebindings for the controller to be able to perform its job

 * Update finalizers on the ClusterExtension to be able to set blockOwnerDeletion and ownerReferences

 * Permissions to create the controller deployment, this corresponds to the rules to manage the deployment defined in the ClusterServiceVersion

-* Permissions to create the other manifest objects, rules to manage any other cluster-scoped resources shipped with the bundle

-* Rules to manage any other namespace-scoped resources

-* Permissions to create the necessary roles and rolebindings for the controller to be able to perform its job

 ### Manual process for minimal RBAC creation